mv-2112/canonical-openstack-docs/explanation/architecture.rst

 Charms
 ^^^^^^

 `Charms <https://juju.is/docs/sdk>`_ are operators – software that wraps an application and that contains all of the instructions necessary for deploying, configuring, scaling, integrating, etc. the application.
-Canonical OpenStack uses Charms for the purpose of deploying and operating many other artefacts, including Rocks and Snaps.
+Canonical OpenStack uses Charms for the purpose of deploying and operating many other artifacts, including Rocks and Snaps.

 Functions
 ---------